RS 100. Introduction to Religious Studies (3)

 RS 356.
 Contemporary Religious Thought (3)

 Study of selected major writings in religious thought, with the aim of analyzing representative modern approaches to such questions as God and the world, faith and self-understanding, and belief and social consciousness.
-(Available for General Education, Arts and Humanities.)
+(Available for General Education, C2 Humanities.)

 RS 361.
 Contemporary Ethical Issues (3)